Churn Survey Questions & Template: Reducing Customer Churn

 - Mixed questions

 These questions are most commonly used because they don’t require much effort from the users.
 Also, they make it easy to set up automated responses based on given answers.

-You can take some of these questions, rephrase them in multiple ways or even use A/B testing to check which ones work best.
+You can take some of these questions, rephrase them in multiple ways or even use A/B testing to check which ones work with customers best.

 - What’s the main reason you are canceling your account?